OrangePass/csc309review/APRIL2015.md

 - [T] UDP is less reliable than TCP.
       The reason that UDP is less reliable than TCP as a transport protocol is that UDP provides neither error checking nor sequence numbering.
-- [ ] Form validation should only be done in client side.
+- [F] Form validation should only be done in client side.
+Validation can be done both in client and sever side. http://stackoverflow.com/questions/15855770/why-do-we-need-both-client-side-and-server-side-validation
-- [ ] Cookies are only data, not program code.
+- [T] Cookies are only data, not program code. lecture27.5-cookies_sessions.pdf
-- [ ] Cookies cannot be used by third-party websites to track user browsing habits.
+- [F] Cookies cannot be used by third-party websites to track user browsing habits.
 - [ ] The "Remember Me" feature, where the user's login info is remembered and reused when the user comes back is implemented requries the use of persistent cookies.
 - [ ] In asynchronous communication, a user cannot interact with a webpage while new data is loaded from the server.
 - [ ] In a 3-tier architecture unconnected tiers should not communicate.
 - [ ] Using the universal selector (*) in a Javascript function to do DOM manipulation will increase the performance of your script.
 - [ ] XML representation is less verbose thant JSON(i.e., XML is using fewer words to describe a model than JSON), hence XML is the preferred data interchange format in online applications.
-- [ ] POST method can submit data without encoding.
+- [F] POST method can submit data without encoding. ???